dfo-mar-mpas/can_marinefish_ref/README.md

 <br>where nk: Sample size for kth group, sk: Standard deviation for _kth_ group, and k: Total number of groups
 **6.6** Highlight each species with a max value greater than the 95% cut-off and generate a Family phylogeny.<br>

-**7. Visually inspect potential GenBank ID errors using phylogenetic trees and remove entries from reference library.** <a name="step7"/>
+**Step 7.
+Visually inspect potential GenBank ID errors using phylogenetic trees and remove entries from reference library.** <a name="step7"/>

 For each species that was identified outside of the range, a NJ tree for all sequences within the Family was generated and individual pairwise distance matrices were examined.
 Obvious outliers were identified as (1) single GenBank entries that were placed outside of a monophyletic species clade, (2) single GenBank entries that had genetic distances with all other conspecifics above the cutoff.
 In these cases, the single GenBank entry for that species was removed.
 Once removed, if each species fell within the 95% confidence interval, those haplotypes were retained.
 Less obvious outliers occurred in species with large distributions that may represent phylogeographic variation.
 The entire species was removed in these cases as we could not reasonably assume the cause of high intraspecific distance for any specific GenBank record.